Rupert Parker travels to Japan to discover the Hiroshima and the Setouchi Region

 First of all, it’s a tiny grilled fillet with vinegar sauce, followed by shredded skin with salad and fish eggs.
 I’m thinking it’s not tasting of much, and this is confirmed when I get a trio of fine sashimi, slices cooked w chilli and green onion and more shredded skin.
 More substantial is a fried fillet, with a consistency reminding me of frog’s legs.
 Finally, there’s a steam pot, consisting of any fish trimmings with cabbage and veg.

 After all the fear, I’m pleasantly surprised to suffer no ill effects.
 I ask my guide about the poisonings and he tells me that it’s perfectly safe to eat in restaurants as the chefs know what they’re doing.
 The people who suffer are the ones who buy the fish in the market and prepare it themselves.
 I can quite understand why they say “Don’t try this at home”.
+Hiroshima and the Setouchi Region makes a wonderful contrast to the tourist trodden paths of Tokyo.

-Tell Me More About Setouchi
+Tell Me More About Hiroshima and the Setouchi Region

 Japan National Tourism Organization has information about the country.